At some point during this period, the USA is struck by the most devastating earthquake in its history

 The Intergovernmental Panel on Climate Change (IPCC) releases the final part of its Fifth Assessment Report, which further discusses the possible future impacts of climate change.*

 The first two reports were released in 1990 and 1995, respectively.
-Both of these highlighted the potential rise in global temperature and the long term effects of greenhouse gasses.
+Both of these highlighted the potential rise in global temperature and the long term effects of greenhouse gases.
 The second report was particularly strong in clarifying that humans were affecting the climate.

-The third report, released in 2001, provided even greater certainty on this, as well as the projected temperatures.
+The third report, released in 2001, provided even greater certainty on this and future projected temperatures.
 Every model presented in the report showed global temperatures and sea levels rising significantly by the end of the 21st century.

 The fourth assessment report was released in 2007.
 This was by far the most alarming to date.
 New data, along with state-of-the-art computer modelling, showed a global temperature increase as high as 6.4°C (11.5°F) by the end of the 21st century on a "business as usual" scenario.